Are you wondering how much does AdSense pay per 1,000 views?

 - Travel: $14.10 per 1,000 pageviews

-Note: These earnings are based on sites targeting North America.
+Note: These Google AdSense earnings per 1,000 visitors are based on sites targeting North America.
 You can get a quick estimate of how much AdSense pays for your website or blog by using the Google AdSense revenue calculator.
 With this tool, you can select the region your website or blog targets and its relevant category to find out how much you can expect to earn each year based on the average monthly pageviews.

 Also, you can increase your earnings substantially by joining an ad platform like Ezoic.
 As mentioned on this page about how much does Ezoic pay per 1,000 views, you can earn on average between $10-40 per thousand visitors, and Ezoic is 100% guaranteed to outperform AdSense with its Ad Mediation feature where Google AdSense competes against other advertisers.
 Ad Mediation works to ensure you’re getting the highest bid possible for your ad inventory, which boosts your website’s CPMs.